Student Organization Standards

 Authority for selection of specific sanctions is vested ultimately with the Vice President for Student Affairs.

-In cases in which the Director of Student Programs will make decisions, the following guidelines will apply:
+In cases in which the Director of the Center for Student Engagement will make decisions, the following guidelines will apply:

-- Complaints may be filed in the Center for Student Programs by students, faculty, staff (including the Director) or community members.
+- Complaints may be filed in the Center for Student Engagement by students, faculty, staff (including the Director) or community members.

 - For alleged violations in which the conduct is not contested, the Director or other designated University official may fashion a procedure on case-by-case basis to discuss concerns and to impose sanction(s).